oaiiae/oaiiae.github.io/content/resume.md

 ## Experience

-### RadioKing (NRJ Group) • Back-End Engineer
+### RadioKing (NRJ Group) • Senior Back-End Engineer

 *Since May 2022 • Remote, France*

-- Developed and maintained Golang REST APIs running in our self-hosted Kubernetes cluster
+- Developed and maintained Golang REST APIs running in a self-hosted Kubernetes cluster
 - Implemented efficient audio processors in Go using FFmpeg’s libraries & Cgo
-- Designed a custom Icecast-compatible ingestion network enhancing observability of critical events as well as security & reliability of the operation
+- Designed a custom Icecast-compatible ingestion network enhancing observability of critical events as well as security & reliability
-- Architectured an Icecast-based CDN serving hundreds of radios to 100k+ concurrent listeners
+- Architectured an Icecast-based CDN serving hundreds of webradios to 100k+ concurrent listeners
 - Made audience tracking more reliable by processing asynchronously sessions metadata with FluentBit, providing a resilient & accurate source of insights to advertisers
-- Provided relevant Prometheus metrics and Grafana dashboards, allowing our team to efficiently investigate issues in our stack and locate root causes
+- Provided relevant Prometheus metrics and Grafana dashboards, allowing our team to efficiently investigate issues in the stack and locate root causes
 - Improved collaboration & progression on projects by being a source of proposals and promoting usage of recognized software design workflows (Domain-Driven Design, EventStorming)
 - Mentored the team on various tools (Git, Docker, DevContainers) and development best practices
-- Reduced build time by 20% and artifacts size by 50% on our GitLab CI
+- Reduced build time by 20% and artifacts size by 50% on GitLab CI

 ### Stormshield • System Engineer